awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/machine-learning-components.md

 AWS IoT Greengrass provides the following machine learning components that you can deploy to supported devices to [perform machine learning inference](perform-machine-learning-inference.md) using models trained in Amazon SageMaker or with your own pre\-trained models that are stored in Amazon S3\. <a name="ml-component-types"></a>

-AWS\-provided machine learning components are broadly categorized as follows:
+AWS provides the following categories of machine learning components:
 + **Model component**—Contains machine learning models as Greengrass artifacts\.
 + **Runtime component**—Contains the script that installs the machine learning framework and its dependencies on the Greengrass core device\.
 + **Inference component**—Contains the inference code and includes component dependencies to install the machine learning framework and download pre\-trained machine learning models\.